chakravala/StaticVectors.jl/README.md

 Mutable versions `Variables` are also exported, as well as `FixedVector` for annotating standard `Vector`s with static size information.

+If the environment variable `STATICJL` is set, then `StaticArrays` is loaded instead.

 ### Quick start

 Add *StaticVectors* from the [Pkg REPL](https://docs.julialang.org/en/latest/stdlib/Pkg/#Getting-Started-1), i.e., `pkg> add StaticVectors`.
 Then: